 VA loan technicians

 If you have a VA-backed loan and are facing hardship, the VA has loan technicians available to help.
-They can advocate on your behalf with the loan servicer, help you understand which workout options apply, and explain VA-specific paths like the compromise sale.
+They can advocate on your behalf with the loan servicer, help you understand which workout options apply, and explain VA-specific paths, such as a compromise sale.
 The VA Regional Loan Center is the entry point.
 This help is free.

 HUD-approved housing counselors